drmitch/agdata/_sources/my-building-block/examples/notes.md

 1. That dataset is one of a series
 1. The elements of the dataset are described using the Data Structure Definition appropach of the [RDF Data Cube vocabulary](https://www.w3.org/TR/vocab-data-cube)
 1. SHACL constraints define structure and content profiles specifications
 1. Continuous Integration methods, using software deployed in Docker containers, provides an example of an automation pipeline.
+1. Example data is converted to RDF using [TARQL](https://github.com/tarql/tarql/pull/99)